 Overview of the Linux File System

 For any kind of device that uses any kind of software, they must have an operating system running on it that can provide a platform to the software that is required to ensure the proper working of that device.
-From it, we can estimate how important an operating system is when it comes to the working of any of the device.
-In the same way, there exists something that is very crucial for the operating system, that we will see here.
-One of the main features of the operating system is, it provides the space to store data that is made available by the use of the file system.
-Here we will see everything about the file system in Linux like what it is, how does it help the operating system and what makes is a crucial part of the operating system.
+From it, we can estimate how important an operating system is when it comes to the working of any of device.
+In the same way, something is crucial for the operating system that we will see here.
+One of the operating system’s main features is that it provides the space to store data made available by using the file system.
+Here we will see everything about the file system in Linux, like what it is, how does it help the operating system and what makes it a crucial part of the operating system.
 So let’s not wait much and get started!

 Linux File System